metalwarrior665/actor-results-checker/README.md

 At the end of the actor run, the report is saved to the default Key Value store as an `OUTPUT`.

 It contains:
-- `totalItemCount` and `badItemCount`
+- `totalItemCount`, `badItemCount`, `identificationFields`
 - `badFields` array that shows how many times each field was bad.
 This way you instantly see your problematic spots.
 - `badItems` array of all bad items.
-They are displayed whole or just with `identificationFields` to shorten the length.
-Also for each bad item, you will see exactly the bad fields (that didn't match the predicate or were extra) and `DEBUG_itemIndex` to locate your item in the dataset.
+The `data` diplay their content whole or just with `identificationFields` plus bad fields to shorten the length.
+Also for each bad item, you will see exactly the `badFields` (that didn't match the predicate or were extra) and `itemIndex` to locate your item in the dataset.

 ```
 {
   "totalItemCount": 41117,
   "badItemCount": 63,
+  "identificationFields: ["url"],
   "badFields": {
     "sku": 63,
     "price": 63,